 Note 8 gives detail in relation to contract asset and service concession arrangements, and the related financing available to date.
 Note 8 and Note 15 also explain the work that management is currently undertaking to obtain the remaining financing to be able to conclude the project.
-Should this liquidity not be available in 2023, the Company may face liquidity strains, including potential impairment of the asset.
+Should this liquidity not be available in 2023, the Company may face liquidity strains.